martinezart87/vue-step-by-step-part_2/README.md

 Resources server run: npx json-server db.json -p 3001

 ## Section 6 The Composition API
-### Episode 20 Composable Example: Local Storage

-Let's review another example of a composable.
-This time, we'll leverage localStorage and Vue reactivity to "remember" a form input's value - even if you refresh the page.
+### Episode 21 Refactor to defineProps and defineEmits

+Let's review a couple other Composition API gotchas in this episode.
+Using the example of an enhanced "tabbable" textarea, we'll learn how to use defineProps and defineEmits when using script setup.

 Things You'll Learn
-- Composables
+- v-model for Custom Components
-- localStorage
+- defineProps
-- Vue watchers
+- defineEmits

-Debug:
-Application -> local storage